-The model configurations are as follows:

-'''

-Min Age (should not be modified unless data are modified accordingly)

-Max Age (should not be modified unless data are modified accordingly)

-Max Age considered a plus group (0=No, 1=Yes)

-The following matrix describes the coupling

-of fishing mortality STATES

-Rows represent fleets.

-Columns represent ages.

-1

-2

-3

-4

-5

-6

-9

-0

-0

-0

-0

-0

-0

-0

-0

-Use correlated random walks for the fishing mortalities

-(0 = independent, 1 = correlation estimated)

-Coupling of catchability PARAMETERS

-'''

-'''

-0

-0

-0

-0

-0

-0

-0

-0

-0

-0

-2

-2

-2

-2

-2

-2

-2

-2

-0

-0

-3

-3

-3

-3

-3

-3

-0

-3

-Coupling of power law model EXPONENTS (if used)

-0

-0

-0

-0

-0

-0

-0

-0

-0

-0

-0

-0

-0

-0

-0

-0

-0

-0

-0

-0

-0

-0

-0

-0

-0

-0

-0

-Coupling of fishing mortality RW VARIANCES

-1

-1

-2

-2

-2

-2

-2

-2

-0

-0

-0

-0

-0

-0

-0

-0

-0

-0

-0

-0

-0

-0

-0

-0

-0

-0

-Coupling of log N RW VARIANCES

-3

-3

-3

-3

-3

-Coupling of OBSERVATION VARIANCES

-2

-2

-1

-1

-1

-1

-1

-1

-4

-4

-5

-5

-0

-3

-4

-4

-5

-5

-7

-7

-0

-0

-6

-6

-6

-7

-0

-Stock-recruitment model code (0=RW, 1=Ricker, 2=BH, ... more in time)

-Years in which catch data are to be scaled by an estimated parameter

-first the number of years
+The model configurations are as follows: # Min Age (should not be modified unless data is modified accordingly) # Max Age (should not be modified unless data is modified accordingly) # Max Age considered a plus group (0=No, 1=Yes) # The following matrix describes the coupling # of fishing mortality STATES # Rows represent fleets. # Columns represent ages. # Use correlated random walks for the fishing mortalities # (0 = independent, 1 = correlation estimated) # Coupling of catchability PARAMETERS # Coupling of power law model EXPONENTS (if used) # Coupling of fishing mortality RW VARI ANCES n # Coupling of log N RW VARIANCES # Coupling of OBSERVATION VARIANCES # Stock recruitment model code (0=RW, 1=Ricker, 2=BH, ... more in time) # Years in which catch data are to be scaled by an estimated parameter # first the number of years

-Then the actual years
+- # Then the actual years

-Them the model config lines years cols ages
+- # Them the model config lines years cols ages

-Define Fbar range
+- # Define Fbar range

-'''